clojupyter/clojupyter/doc/library.md

 # Using Clojupyter as a library

-Your Clojure project can be turned to a Jupyter kernel by adding Clojupyter to your project dependencies.
+Your Clojure project can be turned into a Jupyter kernel by adding Clojupyter to your project dependencies.

 Here's an example of how to do it.
 Let's have a simple Clojure project with Clojupyter included in its dependencies: